ottomated/CrewLink/README.md

 ## Installation

 Download the latest version from [releases](https://github.com/ottomated/CrewLink/releases) and run the `CrewLink-Setup-X.X.X.exe` file.
 You may get antivirus warnings, because this program hooks into the Among Us process to read game data.

+If you can, you should use a private server by deploying [this repository](https://github.com/ottomated/CrewLink-server).

 ## Development